 1. What is legal design?

-2. Then what is "not" legal design?
+2. So what is “no” legal design?

-3. Introductory materials on legal design
+3. Introductory material about legal design

-- IDEO's Design Thinking
+- Design Thinking Videos

 - Interaction Design Foundation's Definition of Design Thinking